AndresTIY/Day41-BringTheBand/readme.md

   - [ ] Tests for any custom functions created on components and actions
 - [ ]
 - [ ]
+---
+Models
+- [ ] Bands Voted for kept in Backendless server
+- [ ] User info kept in server

 ##### User Stories
 - As a User, I can search for bands